-PUTRAJAYA: FILM Censorship Board chairman Datuk Abdul Halim Abdul Hamid explains the rationale behind the banning of Disney’s Beauty and the Beast and shares the board’s role in safeguarding public interest.
+Film Censorship Board (LPF) chairman Datuk Abdul Halim Abdul Hamid explains the rationale behind the editing of scenes of Disney's Beauty and the Beast and shares the board's role in safeguarding the public's interest with FARIDUL ANWAR FARINORDIN and VEENA BABULAL at his office in Putrajaya.

 Q: The debacle over the film's “gay moments” seems to be generating a lot of heat from people who have passed judgment without even knowing what it is all about.
 What exactly is it?